 What Is Functional Threshold Power?

-The physiological factors determining LT are complex, but in this context blood lactate levels essentially serve as an indirect marker for biochemical events within exercising muscle.
-More specifically, a person's LT reflects the ability of their muscles to match energy supply to energy demand, which in turn determines the fuel "mix" (i.e., carbohydrate vs. fat) used and the development of muscle fatigue.
-Consequently, LT - especially when expressed as a power output, which also takes into account cycling efficiency - is the single most important physiological determinant of performance in events ranging from as short as a 3 km pursuit to as long as a 3 week stage race.
+The physiological factors determining LT are complex, but in this context, blood lactate levels essentially serve as an indirect marker for biochemical events within exercising muscle.
+More specifically, a person's LT reflects the ability of their muscles to match energy supply to energy demand, which in turn determines the fuel "mix" (carbohydrate vs. fat) used and the development of muscle fatigue.
+Consequently, LT, especially when expressed as a power output, which also takes into account cycling efficiency, is the single most important physiological determinant of performance in events ranging from as short as a 3 km pursuit to as long as a 3 week stage race.
 Just as importantly, because the metabolic strain experienced when exercising at a given intensity is dependent upon the power output relative to power at LT, this parameter provides a physiologically sound basis around which to design any power meter-based training program.

-TrainingPeaks.com and TrainingPeaks WKO4 software explicitly recognizes the crucial importance of power at LT by allowing you to enter a value for your current Functional Threshold Power (FTP) and threshold heart rate into your "Athlete Settings" file.
-This value is then used to calculate the intensity factor and training stress score for every file you analyze.
+TrainingPeaks.com and TrainingPeaks WKO4 software explicitly recognizes the crucial importance of power at LT by allowing you to enter a value for your current Functional Threshold Power (FTP) and threshold heart rate.
+This value is then used to calculate the Intensity Factor® (IF®) and Training Stress Score® (TSS®) for every file you analyze.

 So, how do you go about determining your threshold power?
 Obviously, one way is via laboratory testing with invasive blood sampling, but few people have access to such testing on a regular basis.
 In addition, power at LT as determined in this manner is often significantly below what athletes and coaches tend to think of as a "threshold".

 Finally, those who are more mathematically inclined may wish to perform formal testing to determine their "critical power" as described in the scientific literature.
 Briefly, this approach consists of plotting the total work performed (in joules) during a series of relatively short (i.e., between 3 and perhaps 30 min), all-out efforts against their duration (in seconds), then fitting a straight line to the data points.
 The slope of this line is critical power, which corresponds quite closely with functional threshold power determined using any of the previously-described methods.

-How often threshold power will change significantly will depend in part on an individual's training history and habits - for example, someone who is just beginning in and/or returning to cycling may see large and rapid changes in their threshold power, whereas an experienced rider who has been training for many years and/or an athlete who maintains a high level of conditioning year round will probably experience much less variation.
+How often threshold power will change significantly will depend in part on your training history and habits.
+For example, someone who is just beginning in and/or returning to cycling may see large and rapid changes in their threshold power, whereas an experienced rider who has been training for many years and/or an athlete who maintains a high level of conditioning year round will probably experience much less variation.